vnratc/CS/CS50W/capstone/README.md

 ### Additional Information

-Please test the search algorithm by creating some reservations and then searching again for the same or conflicting dates for the same room.
+You are welcome to test the search algorithm by creating some reservations and then searching again for the same or conflicting dates for the same room.
 You are also welcome to test if a reservation can be canceled by sending fetch POST request using the console with an altered reservation id, which is tiresome to obtain.
 The same technique may tried used to reserve rooms for unavailable dates.

 After finishing the project I discovered that JavaScript also supports Date objects.
 Using them would have shortened some of my code responsible for handling dates in the search form with neighboring buttons.